HDP-101 / BCMA-ATAC Project

 In addition, tolerability studies conducted in different in vivo models identified a very favorable therapeutic window.
 Multiple myeloma is a cancer affecting bone marrow and the third most common hematologic cancer; it represents a major unmet medical need where new, more effective therapies are urgently needed.
 HDP-101 also has potential in other hematologic indications.

-Further ATAC Partnerships
+Further ATAC® Partnerships

-Furthermore, Freiburg University licensed several PSMA (prostate-specific membrane antigens) specific antibodies from Freiburg University.
+Heidelberg Pharma has licensed several PSMA (prostate-specific membrane antigens) specific antibodies from Freiburg University.
 In pilot studies, Heidelberg Pharma investigated the anti-tumor efficacy of several monoclonal antibodies targeting PSMA conjugated to amatoxin.
-After humanization and de-immunization of the chosen anti-PSMA antibody, this was used to produce various ATACs, which will be tested in preclinical studies for safety, tolerability and efficacy.
+After humanization and de-immunization of the chosen anti-PSMA antibody, this was used to produce various ATACs®, which will be tested in preclinical studies for safety, tolerability and efficacy.